|

-The Guru Granth Sahib, or Adi Sri Guru Granth Sahib,
+Sahib, or Adi Sri Guru Granth Sahib, is the holy scripture

-is the holy scripture and the final Guru of the Sikhs.
+and the final Guru of the Sikhs.
+It is a voluminous

-It is a voluminous text of 1430 pages, compiled and
+text of 1430 pages, compiled and composed during the

-composed during the period of Sikh Gurus, from 1469
+period of Sikh Gurus, from 1469 to 1708.
+It is a collection

-describe what God is like and the right way to live.
+and the right way to live.
+Guru Gobind Singh (1666-1708),

-Guru Gobind Singh (1666-1708), the tenth of the Sikh
+the tenth of the Sikh Gurus, affirmed the sacred text

-Gurus, affirmed the sacred text Adi Granth as his successor,
+Adi Granth as his successor, terminating the line of

-terminating the line of human Gurus, and elevating the
+human Gurus, and elevating the text to Guru Granth Sahib.

-the holy scripture of the Sikhs, regarded as the living
+the Sikhs, regarded as the living embodiment of the

-embodiment of the Ten Gurus.
-The role of Guru Granth
+Ten Gurus.
+The role of Guru Granth Sahib, as a source

-Sahib, as a source or guide of prayer, is pivotal in
+or guide of prayer, is pivotal in worship in Sikhism.

-worship in Sikhism.
-The Adi Granth was first compiled
+The Adi Granth was first compiled by the fifth Sikh

-by the fifth Sikh guru, Guru Arjan Dev (1563-1606),
+guru, Guru Arjan Dev (1563-1606), from hymns of the

-from hymns of the first five Sikh gurus and other great
+first five Sikh gurus and other great saints of the

-were prepared for distribution by Baba Deep Singh.
+for distribution by Baba Deep Singh.

 (From Wikipedia, the free encyclopedia: http://en.wikipedia.org/wiki/Guru_Granth_Sahib)